oobaretin/broadway-hair-braiding/README.md

 ## 📄 License

-This project is proprietary software created for Niki's African Hair Braiding.
+This project is proprietary software created for Magic Braiding.

 ---

-**Built with ❤️ for Niki's African Hair Braiding**
+**Built with ❤️ for Magic Braiding**